 Ectropion is an out-turning of the eyelid margin, most commonly occuring on the lower eyelid.
 Ectropion can cause tearing, redness and irritation as the eye is exposed to wind, dust and dryness.
 It may also affect the closure of the eyelids.
 Ectropion can develop with aging, or may be related to previous cosmetic surgery.
-Bell's Palsey, a nerve condition that affects the muscles of the face, can also cause the upper or lower eyelids to droop,
+Bell's Palsey, a nerve condition that affects the muscles of the face, can also contribute to an outward turning of the lower eyelid.

-If you have concerns regarding the function or appearance of your eyelids, please call our office at 623-977-9000, or click here to schedule a consultation with
+If you have concerns regarding the function or appearance of your eyelids, please call our office at 623-977-9000, or click here to schedule your consultation.

-Dr. Warren Victor, Board Certified Ophthalmologist and Fellowship Trained Oculoplastic Surgeon.
+Dr. Warren Victor is a Board Certified Ophthalmologist and Fellowship Trained Oculoplastic Surgeon.